 Q. Is there any

-standard 100v wall plug (220v is also available if requested) and enjoy the cold air.
-The
+110v wall socket (or 220v if applicable) and enjoy the cold air.

 check the back of your unit to make sure the cooling pads are damp.
 There

 needs to be enough water in the reservoir in order for the automatic pump shut

 off control to allow the pump to operate and supply water to the cooling pads.
 After checking the water level, adjust the water flow

 (the amount of water added to the cooling pads in the back of the unit) with the control valve

 on the side of the unit.
 For the evaporation process to occur at the greatest efficiency levels, the pads must be damp

 but not over saturated.
 You should always leave some dry streaks along

 with moist streaks on the cooling pads at all times during use.
 The pads